 Is the Col du Galibier open?

-Tucked away between the massif d'Arvan-Villards and the massif des Cerces, in the French Alps, this road is usually open from June 1st to October 31th (depending on snow).
+Set high between the massif d'Arvan-Villards and the massif des Cerces, in the French Dauphiné Alps, this road is usually open from June 1st to October 31th (depending on snow).
 The open and close dates all depend on snowmelt and snowfall each year.
 It's one of the highest roads of the country.
-The pass is named after Le Grand Galibier, the mountain peak at 3.228 metres that towers over the Col. Remember to take into account the effects of altitude, which can be felt from 2000 m.
-Make no mistake.
-It's not a piece of cake.
+The pass is named after Le Grand Galibier, the mountain peak at 3.228 metres that towers over the Col.

 When was the road to Col du Galibier built?